cehbrecht/woodpecker/README.md

 - plugins provide dataset-specific fixes for families such as Atlas, CMIP6, and CMIP6-decadal.

+Vocabulary:

+- **Fix**: an executable rule that checks for one known dataset issue and can optionally repair it.
+- **FixPlan**: an ordered list of fixes, with optional matching rules and fix options, for a dataset family or workflow.
+- **FixPlanStore**: a lookup layer that finds matching plans from a source such as JSON or DuckDB.

 The public Python API returns structured result objects:

 ```python